 The present document is developed in response to standardisation request M 554 from the European Commission to CEN, CENELEC and ETSI.
 It is based on the European Standard (EN) that was one of several deliverables prepared in response to Phase 2 of Mandate M 376 [i.3].

-NOTE: The present document reflects the content of the W3C WCAG 2.1 Proposed Recommendation [5], which is expected to become the formal W3C WCAG 2.1 Recommendation.
+NOTE: The present document reflects the content of the W3C WCAG 2.1 Recommendation [5].

 The primary objective of Mandate M 376 was to produce a European Standard that sets out in a single source, detailed, practical and quantifiable functional accessibility requirements that take note of global initiatives in that field and which are applicable to all Information and Communication Technology (ICT) products and services identified in Phase I of the Mandate (ETSI TR 102 612 [i.9]) and usable in public procurement.